 The best way that I can describe a virtual assistant is someone who helps grow and maintain a business or company by offering their services virtually.

 Most people think of a VA as being the same thing as an in-person executive assistant, only we work virtually.
 But that’s not the case at all!

 VAs are diverse, and you can’t fit us all in one specific box, although many people try.
 There are so many different VAs, and the services that they provide vary.
 This can make it hard to come up with an exact definition for what a VA is.

 Related Post: What is a Virtual Assistant?
 (And What Do They Do?)

 This can be a tough question too because no two VAs are going to offer the exact same services.

 Like I said, virtual assistants are diverse and so are the services we provide.

-In fact, there are literally over a hundred different things you can offer to your clients as a VA.
+In fact, there are dozens of different services you can offer to your clients.

-While that means almost anyone can find something they’re good at, passion about, or want to learn, it can also make it hard to decide what services to offer in your new VA business.
-That’s why I’ve created this free VA business planning kit to help you decide.
+While that means almost anyone can find something they’re good at, passionate about, or want to learn, it can also make it hard to decide what services to offer in your new VA business.

 Here are a few services that are popular amongst virtual assistants: